Heel Pain Treatment Collingwood

 The most common causes of heel pain are:

-• Bursitis— Bursitis in the heel may cause pain and tenderness on the back of or under the heel, which may also feel swollen and warm to the touch
+• Bursitis in the heel can manifest as pain and tenderness on the back or under the heel.
+The affected area may also exhibit signs of swelling and warmth.

 Heel Spur Collingwood